balwant-chauhan-data-eng-project/real_time_data_pipeline-/README.md

   setup the the spark-streaming.py which will help you to connect with kafka and cassandra using spark session

 step 7
+  Download this two MVN package (spark-cassandra-connector_2.13:3.4.1)      (spark-sql-kafka-0-10_2.13:3.4.1)

+step 8
   perfrom read_stream on kafka and perform write_stream in cassandra

-step 8
+step 9
  submit the job to master

-step 9
+step 10
 validate data is streaming in cassandra or not